-The hurdle at the water jump shall be $3.66m \pm 0.02m$ wide, and shall be firmly fixed to the ground, so that no horizontal movement is possible.
+The hurdle at the water jump shall be $3.66m \pm 0.02m$ wide, and shall be firmly fixed in or to the pit concrete walls, so that minimal only horizontal movement is possible.

 The top bars should be painted with white and black stripes, or with other strong distinctive contrasting colours (and also in contrast with the surrounding environment), such that the lighter stripes, which should be at least 0.225m wide, are on the outside and shall be coloured so as to be visible to all sighted athletes.